 I spotted plenty of the forecasted trends for 2022.
 Throughout the photos I took, you’ll see loads of rattan, caning, and bamboo.
 You’ll also see color, wallpaper, curved furniture, organic materials, and tons of texture!

 Curves were everywhere in furniture design.
-Here was a curved sofa:
+Like this curved sofa:

 Worlds Away’s showroom was a good example of the trends in color and wallpaper along with wicker, rattan, and caning.